ArduPilot/ardupilot_wiki/copter/source/docs/what-you-need.rst

 You'll need a radio control transmitter to manually control your Copter and to activate its flight modes.
 You can use any RC transmitter/receiver system with at least six channels.
-Some of the options are discussed in the topic :ref:`Compatible RC Transmitter and Receiver Systems (Pixhawk/PX4) <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems>`.
+Some of the options are discussed in the topic :ref:`Compatible RC Transmitter and Receiver Systems (Pixhawk) <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems>`.

 .. image:: ../../../images/spektrum-dx8.jpg
     :target: ../_images/spektrum-dx8.jpg